Ex-Trump lawyer Cohen pleads guilty in hush-money scheme

 The guilty plea came almost at the same moment former Trump campaign chairman Paul Manafort was convicted in Alexandria, Virginia, of eight financial crimes in the first trial to come out of special counsel Robert Mueller's sprawling Russia investigation.

-In a plea bargain reached with federal prosecutors, Cohen, 51, pleaded guilty to eight counts in all, including tax evasion and making a false statement to a financial institution.
+In a deal reached with federal prosecutors, Cohen, 51, pleaded guilty to eight counts in all, including tax evasion and making a false statement to a financial institution.
 He could get about four to five years in prison at sentencing Dec.
 12.

-In entering the plea, Cohen did not specifically name the two women or even Trump, recounting instead that he worked with an "unnamed candidate."
-But the amounts and the dates all lined up with the payments made to Daniels and Playboy Playmate Karen McDougal.
+In entering the plea, Cohen did not name the two women or even Trump, recounting instead that he worked with an "unnamed candidate."
+But the amounts and the dates all lined up with the payments made to Daniels and Playboy Playmate Karen McDougal in the weeks and months leading up to the 2016 White House election.

-Cohen said the first payment was "in coordination and at the direction of a candidate for federal office," and the second payment was made "under direction of the same candidate."
+Cohen, his voice shaky as he answered questions from a federal judge, said one payment was "in coordination and at the direction of a candidate for federal office," and the other was made "under direction of the same candidate."

+However, in the charging documents, a press release and comments outside the courthouse, prosecutors did not go as far as Cohen did in open court in pointing the finger at the president.
+Prosecutors said Cohen acted "in coordination with a candidate or campaign for federal office for purposes of influencing the election."

 As cable networks were showing split-screen coverage of the dueling conviction and plea bargain by two former loyalists, Trump boarded Air Force One in the afternoon on the way to a rally in West Virginia.
 He ignored shouted questions to reporters about both former aides, retreating to his private stateroom on the airliner.